 What is a Histotechnologist or Histologic Technician?

-List of Histotechnologist or Histologic Technician Job Duties
+A Day in the Life of a Histotechnologist or Histologic Technician

 - Embed tissue specimens into paraffin wax blocks or infiltrate tissue specimens with wax.